 How do you prepare for auditions?

-Learn my lines, make sure I read the whole play or the script, and the book if it’s a script based on that, get a good night’s sleep.
+Learn my lines, make sure I read the whole play or the script, and the book if it’s a script based on that and get a good night’s sleep.

 Would you prefer to go more into TV or film?